SeamusMullan/SeamusMullan/README.md

 # Welcome! <img src="https://github.com/SeamusMullan/SeamusMullan/blob/main/wave.gif?raw=true" width="30px">

-I'm Seamus Mullan, a dedicated software engineering student at Maynooth University pursuing a Bachelor of Science degree.
+I'm Seamus Mullan, a dedicated software engineering student at Maynooth University pursuing a Bachelor of Software Engineering degree.
 My focus is on harnessing my passion for software development, especially in the realms of audio software and game development.
+I have a strong passion for creativity and the arts and want to expand them further into our now digital world.

-🌟 **Key Project: DirektDSP (Audio Software Company)**
+**Main Project: DirektDSP (Audio Software Company)**
-  - An innovative venture where I design, develop, and release VST3/AU plugins for music production.
+  - I design, develop, and release VST3/AU plugins for music production.
   - Explore the source code [on GitHub](https://github.com/direktdsp).
-  - Projects include Guitar Pedal Emulations, Waveshapers and Easy-To-Use Compressors!
+  - Projects include Guitar Pedal Emulations, Waveshapers, Reverbs with a focus on ease of use

-**Primary Areas of Expertise:**
+**Primary Areas of Interest:**
-  - Crafting VST3 / AU Audio Plugins
+  - Developing VST3 / AU Audio Plugins
-  - Developing simplistic video games in Unity
+  - Creating simple video game prototypes in Unity
-  - Undertaking simulation projects using Processing
+  - Messing around with simulation projects (mainly in Processing)

-In addition to my technical endeavors, I enjoy expanding my horizons in various fields, including music production and digital arts.
-My broad skill set and curiosity drive me to explore and integrate knowledge from diverse scientific and creative domains.

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/seamusmullan/)